Snater/CLNDR2/README.md

 // )}
 // ```
 months: Date[]

+// A Date object representing the current year.
+This is an convenience
+// parameter euqal to interval[0].
+year: Date

+// An array of Date objects representing the years of the current page,
+// particularly useful if `pagination.scope` is set to `year` and
+// `pagination.size` is greater than 1.
+In that case, use this property
+// to loop over the years and render the months per year, i.e.
+// ```
+// years.forEach((year, yearIndex) => {
+//   ... items[yearIndex].forEach(month => ...) ...
+// )}
+// ```
+years: Date[]

 // The events of the current page as well as the events of the previous and
 // next scope. `events.currentPage` is a multi-dimensional array if